tigerManBot/pokemondb.net-webscrape/README.md

 Description
 -----------
 This project is a webscraper for the pokemon website pokemondb.net.
-The user can select one of 17 possible pokedexes and the program then sorts that pokedex by pokemon type.
+The user can select one of 17 possible pokedexes and the program then sorts that pokedex by pokemon type into a dictionary.
 For example, the fire pokemon are all placed together and so on.
 Any pokemon with two types is placed into two lists.
 Then, the user can enter a type they wish to explore and the program opens a new tab for every pokemon